“Happiness is not the cause of gratitude…. It is the result”

 Being the mother of a lot of kids can be challenging, especially when teenagers and toddlers are mixed together.

 I am so very grateful and blessed for a daughter that is content and happy with what she has.
-Sometimes less really can be more.
+Sometimes less really is more.